Do All Studio Monitors Come With Cables?

 Not all studio monitors come with cables; most only come with power cables.
-In most cases, users have to separately purchase other necessary cables like the XLR, TRS, RCA, and digital optical cables.
+In most cases, users must purchase other necessary cables like the XLR, TRS, RCA, and digital optical cables separately.
 However, a few brands include the power cable plus other basic cables, especially the RCA types.

-The rest of the article will explain the different types of cables you can use to connect your studio monitors and how many of these are included in the packaging.
-I’ll also cover a few other commonly asked questions about today’s discussion to help you understand everything you need to about studio monitors and how to hook them up.
+The rest of the article will explain the cables you can use to connect your studio monitors and how many are included in the packaging.
+I’ll also cover a few commonly asked questions about today’s discussion to help you understand everything you need about studio monitors and how to hook them up.

 Table of Contents